 We invite University Park humanities faculty to suggest a conference theme, with proposed speakers, schedule, partners, and budget.
 Applications that demonstrate coordinating collaboration between departments/fields will be given special consideration.
 Faculty members are required to meet with HI Director John Christman and Associate Director Lauren Kooistra in order to determine fit and funding possibilities prior to application.
 Please email email@example.com to arrange for an appointment.
 Only applications that have received prior consultation and have substantially planned proposals will be considered.

 The purpose of this funding is to support the fruition of a modest conference held at Penn State under the rubric of the annual Humanities Institute Conference (i.e., 7-10 planned speakers, or a call for papers with keynote).
 The HI will consider requests up to $10-15,000 to support the conference, but we expect faculty hosts will solicit additional funding from their home department and other sources to support the cost of the entire event.

 Conference topics may be in any area of humanities research, including interdisciplinary collaborations with other fields.
-Specialized conference topics are welcome but special consideration will be given to those topics with broader community appeal, and may be selected according to semester/yearly themes as developed by the HI Executive Board.
+Specialized research topics with focused appeal are welcome, but special consideration will be given to events with broader community appeal and especially to those that involve interdepartmental collaboration.

 Proposal Requirements: Up to 5 pages; submit as one document

 * Briefly explain the conference theme and importance, both to specialized faculty and the broader humanities (and university) community

 * Provide a general outline of proposed schedule of events, possible speakers, intended audience, etc. It is particularly helpful if the organizers can specify which parts of the conference the HI might support (such as a public facing keynote lecture), if not the conference in whole.

 * Include an approximate budget of anticipated costs, as well as other possible sources of funding